vmware-archive/clarity/README.md

 2. Install the polyfill for Custom Elements:
     ```bash
-    npm install @webcomponents/custom-elements@1.0.0-rc.3 --save
+    npm install @webcomponents/custom-elements@1.0.0 --save
     ```

-3. (Optional) If your application supports IE10, the polyfill will require the MutationObserver shim to work.
-If your application doesn't support IE10, you can skip the following installation:
-    ```bash
-    npm install mutationobserver-shim@0.3.2 --save
-    ```

-4. Include the clarity-icons.min.css and clarity-icons.min.js in your HTML.
-As custom-elements.min.js is dependent on the Custom Elements polyfill, make sure to include it before clarity-icons.min.js.
-Also, if your app needs to support IE10, include the mutationobserver.min.js before the polyfill:
+3. Include the clarity-icons.min.css and clarity-icons.min.js in your HTML.
+As clarity-icons.min.js is dependent on the Custom Elements polyfill, make sure to include it before clarity-icons.min.js:
     ```html
     <link rel="stylesheet" href="path/to/node_modules/clarity-icons/clarity-icons.min.css">